igsemenov/Streamer_HPS_DGSEM/README.md

  - **test_projection** - the code used to test the projection procedure described in Section 3.5.1.
  - **test_spectral_scheme** - the code used to test the spectral scheme for the Poisson equation.
 The results are presented in the Appendix B.

-For further details see the corresponding README.md files in each subfolder.
+For further details see the corresponding README files in each subfolder.